umarkhan048/Udacity-Traffic-Sign-Classifier/README.md

 |![Test_Image3](ReadMe_Images/Bild_3.png)   |   12 / Priority Road                          |
 |![Test_Image4](ReadMe_Images/Bild_4.png)   |   32 / End of all speed and passing limits    |
 |![Test_Image5](ReadMe_Images/Bild_5.png)   |   25 / Road work                              |

+The model performed very well on the 5 new images and predicted all the images correctly.
+This corresponds to an accuracy of 100%.
+This may be due to the fact that 3 out of 5 image classes have a very high number of training images available (>1500).
+Additionally, for all 5 images, the shapes are very different (triangle, hexagon, diamond and round).
+The accuracy may reduce if relatively similar images are used e.g speed limit 20 km/h, speed limit 30 km/h and speed limit 50 km/h.

+The top five softmax probability values for the new images is coming out to be 1 whereas the probability values for the second, third, fourth and fifth positions are extremely low.